ChimeHQ/OAuthenticator/README.md

 let authenticator = Authenticator(config: config)

 // you can now use this authenticator to make requests against the user's PDS.
-Resolving the PDS, which is not be the same as the authentication server, is beyond the scope of this library.
+Remember, the PDS will not be the same as the authentication server.
 ```

 ## Contributing and Collaboration